-The Fund primarily seeks to achieve its fixed-income exposure by investing in one or more of the following investment types (1) underlying funds that invest in higher-yielding, income-producing securities, (2) individual bonds, including high-yield bonds, (3) credit default swaps and credit default index swaps, and options on such instruments, and/or (4) index futures and bond futures.
+In its Risk-On position, the Fund will gain exposure to fixed-income securities primarily by investing in one or more of the following investment types (1) other mutual funds and exchange-traded funds ("ETFs") (collectively, "underlying funds") that invest in higheryielding, income-producing securities, (2) individual bonds, including high-yield bonds, (3) credit default swaps and credit default index swaps, and options on such instruments, and/or (4) index futures and bond futures.
 The types of investments used to gain the Fund's exposures to fixed-income securities (i.e., other mutual funds and ETFs, individual bonds, derivatives, etc.), and the allocation to each, is determined by several factors related to each investment type when the investment is made, including but not limited to, capacity constraints, the expected duration of the trade, fees or commissions, and the quality of beta (i.e., sensitivity to the securities markets) offered by the investment type.
 The use of derivative instruments is just one option that the Fund may use and such use is determined in the same manner as the other investments.

 The fixed-income securities to which the Fund may have exposure, either directly or indirectly, include bills, notes, bonds, debentures, bank loans, loan participations, syndicated loan assignments and other evidence of indebtedness and are not restricted as to issuer credit quality, country, capitalization, security maturity, currency, or leverage.
 The specific fixed-income securities in which the Fund invests or has exposure to is determined by the Adviser's systematic investment approach, which takes into account several key elements, including but not limited to, the evaluation of relative value and trends across the spectrum of fixed-income opportunities, and the risks related to credit and duration for those opportunities in the current market environment.
-The Fund's portfolio will be exposed to high-yield securities, which are debt instruments rated lower than Baa3 by Moody's Investors Service, Inc. ("Moody's") or lower than BBB- by Standard and Poor's Rating Group ("S&P"), or, if unrated, determined by the Adviser, or underlying fund's adviser where applicable, to be of similar credit quality.
-High-yield securities are also known as "junk bonds".
+In its Risk-On position, a majority of the Fund's portfolio is typically exposed to high-yield securities, which are debt instruments rated lower than Baa3 by Moody's Investors Service, Inc. ("Moody's") or lower than BBB- by Standard and Poor's Rating Group ("S&P"), or, if unrated, determined by the Adviser, or underlying fund's adviser where applicable, to be of similar credit quality.
+High-yield securities are also known as "junk bonds."
 The Fund may have exposure to junk bonds that are in default, subject to bankruptcy or reorganization.
 The Fund may also take short positions from time to time to hedge or offset existing long positions.